anupn18/readme_lifesight/docs/PLATFORM/measure/attribution/breakdown.md

 * **Attribution Model:** A dropdown menu to select the model used for attributing conversions.

 <Callout icon="📘" theme="info">
   The **Causal** model uses advanced statistical techniques to determine the true, incremental impact of your marketing efforts.
-It separates the sales that happened *because* of your ads from sales that would have happened anyway.
+While the other touch-based attribution models would offer aggregated platform metrics and directional budget insights, the Causal attribution model presents incremental metrics and precise budget recommendations.
 </Callout>

 #### Performance Chart